christoph-weiser/mpw6/README.md

 ## Logic

-The entire control logic is synthesized using the openlane flow.
+The entire control logic is synthesized using the [openlane](https://github.com/The-OpenROAD-Project/OpenLane) flow.
 This allows to easily integrate the trim logic for the comparator into the overall control logic block.

+For faster simulation the ngspice mixed-mode xspice feature was used.
+[Yosys](https://github.com/YosysHQ/yosys) can be used to synthesize a xspice compatible netlist that only uses code-model components (INV, NAND, NOT, DFF etc.) which speeds up simulation substantially.

 ## DAC